 Paunch material may be used as a livestock feed, directly land applied as a soil conditioner and fertilizer, composted for the purpose of land application, or disposed of in a municipal solid waste landfill.

 If a paunch management plan would consist of using the material for feed the Department of Agriculture should be contacted for guidance.
-For other management processes mentioned above please contact the Nebraska Department of Environmental Quality (NDEQ).
+For other management processes mentioned above please contact the Nebraska Department of Environment and Energy (NDEE).
 Direct land application of paunch may be considered a beneficial use of the material if good management practices are followed.

 One of the first things to consider regarding direct land application is the nature of the land where the paunch will be applied.
 As with many other land application operations, the site should meet certain set-back requirements to ensure the material will not negatively impact the surrounding environment.